 Keenan called the final vote an “overwhelming rejection of this costly proposal.”

-The proposal is the result of a series of visioning meetings starting in 2015 in which the majority of the roughly 100 residents who participated recommended the proposed library.
+The proposal was the result of a series of meetings starting in 2015 in which the majority of the roughly 100 residents who participated supported a new facility.